What Is Air Receiver Tank: Full Guidelines

 Before you buy compressed air receiver tank, take some time to learn about the device itself.
 Our guide to compressed air receiver tanks explains how they work, what they do, and how you can use them to maximize the efficiency of your compressed air system.

-An air receiver tank (sometimes called an air compressor tank or compressed air storage tank) is what it sounds like: a tank that receives and stores compressed air after it exits the air compressor.
-This gives you a reserve of compressed air that you can draw on without running your air compressor.
+An air receiver (sometimes called an air compressor tank or compressed air storage tank) is a vessel designed to receive and store compressed air after it exits the air compressor.
+This gives you a reserve of compressed air that you can draw on without running your air compressors.

-An air receiver is a type of pressure vessel; it holds compressed air under pressure for future use.
+An air receiver is a type of pressure vessel that holds compressed air under pressure for future use.
 The tanks come in a range of sizes and in both vertical and horizontal configurations.

 The Purpose of an Air Receiver Tank